Postdoctoral Position in Astronomy for project titled The WFIRST Infrared Nearby Galaxies Survey

 University of Washington faculty engage in teaching, research and service.
-The University of Washington is an affirmative action and equal opportunity employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, protected veteran or disabled status, or genetic information.
+University of Washington is an affirmative action and equal opportunity employer.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, gender expression, national origin, age, protected veteran or disabled status, or genetic information.